drbig/snb/README.md

 If you wish to contribute back please:

-1. clone the repository
+1. Clone the repository
-2. make your changes on a separate branch
+2. Make your changes on a separate branch
-3. make sure you have run `make full-check` before committing and there were no errors reported (you'll need a bunch of additional tools for that, listed below)
+3. Make sure you have run `make full-check` before committing and there were no errors reported (you'll need a bunch of additional tools for that, listed below)
-4. make a pull request
+4. Make a pull request

 In other words follow the usual GitHub development workflow.